What could global turmoil mean for Africa in 2025? – DW – 01/03/2025

 While the election results in those countries may present a changing of the guard away from governance dominated by liberation movements, the new leaders of Namibia, Ghana and Botswana are under pressure to deliver on elections promises.

 While the election results have worried members of the liberation establishment, many observers see the shift in power in the southern African nations as a signal that democratic processes are working.
 The exception to this is the disputed election in Mozambique, where post-election violence is believed to have caused the deaths of almost 300 people.
-Around 13,000 Mozambicans have crossed into neighboring Malawi to flee the violence.
+Around 13,000 Mozambicans have crossed into neighboring Malawi to flee the violence in recent weeks.

 Shocks at the poll may come again, as 2025 will see 11 African nations going through major elections, including Cameroon, the Central African Republic, Egypt, Ivory Coast, Tanzania and Togo.